Equivariant infinite loop space theory, the space level story: The generalized operadic machine

-Since the categories of $\bD$-algebras and of $\bD_G$-algebras are equivalent, the monads $\bD$ and $\bD_G$ can be used interchangeably.
+Therefore the monads $\bD$ and $\bD_G$ can be used interchangeably.
 This contrasts markedly with the Segal machine, where considerations of specialness led us to focus on $\sD_G$ rather than $\sD$.
+We shall give a conceptual explanation of the difference in \autoref{inmodel}.

 We need some homotopical and some formal properties of the monads $\bD$ and $\bD_G$, following \cite{MT}.
 We first establish the formal properties, whose proofs are identical to those in \cite{MT}.
-We first write the following results in terms of $\sD$ and $\bD$ for simplicity.
-With attention to enrichment, the parallel results for $\sD_G$ work in exactly the same way, and they can also be derived from the results for $\bD$ by use of the isomorphism $\bP\bD \iso \bD_G \bP$ and \myref{DDG}.
+We write the following results in terms of $\sD$ and $\bD$ for simplicity.
+With attention to enrichment, the parallel results for $\sD_G$ work in the same way.
+They can also be derived from the results for $\bD$ using $\bP\bD \iso \bD_G \bP$ and \autoref{DDG}.